-Citizen involvement is essential in conducting open, accurate and fair elections.
+Community involvement is essential in conducting open, accurate and fair elections.
 We hope that you will consider participating in the election process by signing up to be an election inspector.
-Generally, the City staffs the polling places with 125 election inspectors.
-For a Presidential Election, an additional 65 election inspectors are needed.
+For Presidential and other large elections, additional election inspectors are needed.
 To help you make an informed decision before applying for the position, please review the following information.

 Election Inspectors conduct assigned duties at a polling site on Election Day.

 General duties include: